Würzburg Summer Program: May 16 - July 25, 2014

 Three one-day excursions to:

-Dr. Marc Pierce will serve as resident director in Würzburg throughout the ten weeks of instruction.
-He will organize and partly teach the Program's German language courses and also be available to assist and advise participants.
-He will review the participants' grades for program work and will serve as a liaison to the home institution.
+Dr. Sabine Hake will serve as resident director in Würzburg throughout the ten weeks of instruction.
+She will organize and partly teach the Program's German language courses and also be available to assist and advise participants.
+She will review the participants' grades for program work and will serve as a liaison to the home institution.

 Students will be housed in local dormitories.
 Rooms may differ in furnishing, location and spaciousness.
 Each student will have a room with kitchen and bathroom access.
 Room assignments will be made by local staff; a change of accommodations is not possible.
 Each participant will be able to use public transportation in Würzburg (bus, light rail) free of charge for the time of the Program.